-Christmas and New Year are the busiest times of the year for home sitting as people all over the world travel to visit family, take vacations, or simply take advantage of the long public holidays to travel abroad.
+Christmas and New Year are the busiest times of the year for house sitting as people all over the world travel to visit family, take vacations, go skiing, or simply take advantage of the long public holidays to travel abroad.
+In Australia (one of the most popular home sitting countries), it's the height of summer, so many people are taking their summer vacation as businesses close for the holidays.

-Australia aside, you'll find house sits all over the world in some stunning destinations that might just be out of your reach financially as a tourist!
-And remember it's culturally so much nicer to be able to experience a new city as a temporary member of the local community.
+You will find house sits all over the world in destinations that might be out of reach financially when traveling as a tourist.
+And it's culturally so much nicer to have a unique experience in a new city as a temporary member of the local community.

-As mentioned, pretty much anywhere, but the popular cities like London, Paris, New York, Sydney etc., do tend to get a LOT of applications per sit.
-You can try either booking early (we accepted our Christmas sit in London 6 months ago), or leave it until last minute.
-I've just taken a quick look across the major house sitting websites for the dates 17th December to 6th January and there are over 1800 house sits available worldwide!
+Popular cities like London, Paris, and New York, do tend to get a LOT of applications per sit.
+You can try either booking early (we accepted our Christmas sit this year back in the Spring), or leave it until last minute.
+There are a surprising number of people who make their plans in the month of December.
+A quick look over the major house sitting websites for the dates between 17th December to 6th January, reveals there are currently 2011 house sits available worldwide!

 For your inspiration, we've asked a number of house sitters to tell us about their favorite Christmas house sitting cities: